 World Health Day

 World Health Day seeks to draw attention to a major global health concern each year.
-The day attempts to increase awareness about the major health concern and the repercussions of this concern while providing countries and organizations with materials and ideas as how to best handle these global health concerns.
+The day attempts to increase awareness about the major health concern and the repercussions of this concern while providing countries and organizations with materials and ideas as to how to best handle these global health concerns.

-The World Health Organization (WHO) was founded on April 7, 1948 to better address the needs of global health issues.
+The World Health Organization (WHO) was founded on April 7, 1948, to better address the needs of global health issues.
 Every year, the WHO Assembly meets in Geneva, Switzerland to choose a major global health concern and promote it through World Health Day in the hopes of increasing awareness and preventing more cases.
 This day is celebrated annually on April 7.
-It was first celebrated worldwide in the year 1950 as the World Health Day.
+It was first celebrated worldwide in the year 1950 as World Health Day.
 Varieties of events related to the particular themes are organized on the international and national level by the WHO.

 Click here for World Health Day 2019 -

 But millions of people still have no access at all to health care.
-Millions more are forced to choose between health care and other daily expenses such as food, clothing and even a home.
+Millions more are forced to choose between health care and other daily expenses such as food, clothing, and even a home.
 This is why WHO is focusing on universal health coverage for this year’s World Health Day, on 7 April 2019.

 About the campaign – This campaign aims to help people better understand what universal health coverage means – what services and support should be available and where.
 We will provide visual material that helps people who have access to quality, affordable health care to understand what life is like for people without it and to advocate for equal access to care, everywhere.

 Health-care workers will have an important role to play in the campaign, helping decision-makers for health recognize what people need in terms of care, particularly at the primary care level.

 The campaign also presents an opportunity for ministers of health and other government decision-makers to commit to taking action to address gaps in universal health coverage in their countries, as well as to highlight the progress that has already been made.